- Developers

 You can choose from various geolocation technology solutions for location tracking.
 The following are a few examples:

 - Beacons: Beacons can help with indoor navigation, positioning, and tracking.
 These are small radio transmitters that send Bluetooth signals.
-In this context, iBeacon, a protocol developed by Apple deserves a mention.
-An iPhone that supports sharing data using Bluetooth low energy can be turned into an iBeacon.
+In this context, iBeacon, a protocol developed by Apple, deserves a mention.
+An iPhone that supports data sharing using Bluetooth with low energy can be turned into an iBeacon.
 You can create an app that’s compatible with iBeacon.

 - Geofencing: Geofencing utilizes GPS coordinates to encapsulate a geographic area.
-This technology uses location data via GPS to find the proximity of the user to that area.
+This technology uses location data via GPS to find the user’s proximity to that area.

 - Yahoo PlaceFinder: This is a geocoding web service from Yahoo.
 This helps programmers make location-aware apps.